 Number 3:

-No firm link in test 2 of DNA
+No firm link in test 2 of DNA_____________________________

 A second round of DNA tests shows no decisive match between the escort service dancer who says she was raped by three Duke University lacrosse players and any member of the squad, defense attorneys said Friday night.